fbpx

 FREQUENTLY ASKED QUESTIONS ABOUT KETAMINE FOR DEPRESSION & CHRONIC PAIN

-IS THERE A PHYSICIAN PRESENT DURING MY INFUSION?
+IS THERE An expert anesthesia provder PRESENT DURING MY INFUSION?

 Yes.
 Always.
 Many clinics make this compromise, but we never will.
-The gold standard for the safe administration of ketamine for depression is a physician anesthesiologist, and one will always be closely monitoring every infusion you have with us.
+The gold standard for the safe administration of intravenous ketamine for depression or pain is an expert in anesthesiology.
+We always have a physician anesthesiologist or CRNA, and one will always be closely monitoring every infusion you have with us.
+Other clinics use mid-level providers such as nurse practitioners or physician assistants who do not have anesthesia training in the safe administration of IV ketamine.
+Some even have an RN(registered nurse) as the highest trained medical provider present in their office supervising infusions.

 HOW WILL MY RESPONSE TO KETAMINE BE MONITORED?